JcDenis/checkStoreVersion/README.md

 web publishing software called Dotclear.

-This plugin check official or third-party repositories of installed plugins or themes (even if they are disbaled) to see if a version exists and are newer then the one installed.
+This plugin check official or third-party repositories of installed plugins or themes (even if they are disbaled) to see if a version exists and is newer than the one installed.

 ## REQUIREMENTS